 In 6th grade, most students are also enrolled in one of each of the following year-long courses each year: English Language Arts, Social Studies, Mathematics, Science and PE.
 While also taught by highly-qualified teachers, sixth-grade core courses are “cored” together and taught by one teacher who holds a multiple-subject credential.
 In order to help transition from an elementary to secondary environment, ELA and Social Studies are taught by the same teacher back-to-back; Math and Science are also cored and taught by one teacher who is different from the ELA & Social Studies teacher.
 Limiting the number of teachers a sixth-grader sees in a day decreases the transitions and simulates some of the benefits students enjoyed from a self-contained elementary environment.

 Union prides itself on offering a comprehensive selection of elective courses that allow students to explore their different interests, learn new 21st century skills, or concentrate on honing already developed skills.
 UMS offers a comprehensive music, technology, and visual art program as well as various other electives.
 Electives for 7th and 8th graders are either semester-long or year-long.
-Students request electives in May of each year for the following year via the PowerSchool student portal.
+Students request electives in May of each year for the following year.
 More information about the elective offerings at Union Middle is available using the link in the margin to the left of this page.
-Questions regarding electives can be directed to the school counselor.
+Questions regarding electives can be directed to the school counselors.